Flat Feet

 Flat feet (or “fallen arches” if you wanna be dramatic about it) basically means your foot’s arch collapses when you stand, making the entire sole touch the ground.
 Instead of that nice curve on the inside of your foot, it’s more like… flat.
 Hence the name.
 Not exactly rocket science.

-There are two main types: flexible flat feet (the arch appears when you’re not weight-bearing but flattens when you stand) and rigid flat feet (no arch whether you’re standing or not).
-Most people have the flexible kind, which is actually good news because it means your foot can still form an arch, it’s just weak and needs training.
+There are two main types: flexible flat feet (the arch shows up when you’re not weight-bearing but flattens when you stand) and rigid flat feet (no arch whether you’re standing or not).
+Most people have the flexible kind, which is actually great news.
+It means your foot can still form an arch, it’s just weak and needs training.

 Here’s what nobody tells you: babies are born with flat feet.
 Every single one.
 Their arches develop as they start walking and using their feet.
 The problem is we then immediately shove those developing feet into restrictive shoes and wonder why the arches never fully form.
 It’s like putting a kid in a cast and wondering why their muscles didn’t develop.